jbytecode/JMcDM/README.md

 # JMcDM
-A package for Multiple-criteria decision making techniques in Julia.
+A package for Multiple-criteria decision-making techniques in Julia.

 ## The problem